sr320/course-fish546-2015/README.md

 ---

-The code repository is where example analyses will be provided.
+The code repository is where example analyses will be provided. :thumbsup:

 ###Files and Directory Structure